ait-testbed/atb-ansible-nextcloudrce/README.md

 Role Name
 =========

-This ansible-role installs a vulnerable version(24.0.5) of nextcloud using docker compose
+This ansible-role installs a vulnerable version(24.0.5) of nextcloud using docker compose.
+The most critical vulnerability in this nextcloud version is a remote code execution vulnerability in workflows (CVE-2023-26482).

 Requirements